EvaJF/AdvisIL/README.md

 For example, [images_list_files/food101/train.lst](./images_list_files/food101/train.lst) contains the list of training images for the Food101 dataset.

 An image list file is structured as follows :
-* The first line of the text file contains the root path to your local version of the dataset, and "-1" is used as flag for this root path. _NB : Please change the root path to your own._
+* The first line of the text file should contain the root path to your local version of the dataset, and "-1" is used as flag for this root path. _NB : Please change the root path to your own._
-> /home/data/efeillet/food101/images -1
+> <path_to_the_dataset>/food101/images -1
 * All other lines are in the format "<class_name>/<image_name> <class_number>".
 See example below.
 > apple_pie/1005649.jpg 87

 Note that some lists may contain more data than we actually used : e.g. in our experiments we only consider the first 100 classes of Food101, leaving out the last one.
 But we provide a complete split for the 101 classes in case you wish to use them all.

-### 2. Explore neural architectures
+### 3. Explore neural architectures

 We have made preliminary experiments to study the impact of architecture on the incremental performance of small convolutional neural networks.
 Therefore we have implemented versions of ResNet, MobileNetv2 and ShuffleNetv2 which allow to scale each architecture according to its width (number of convolutional filters) and depth (number of building blocks).
 These custom architectures are implemented [here](./models/).

 To explore the architectures, run the following script.
 You will see the number of parameters corresponding to various scaling operations on 3 network types (ResNet18 with BasicBlocks, Mobilenetv2 and ShuffleNetv2).

-> python /AdvisIL/models/scaler.py
+> python /./models/scaler.py

-### 3. Tune hyperparameters
+### 4. Tune hyperparameters

 Before running the main experiments, we searched for suitable hyperparameters for each neural architecture.